-All accidents are recorded immediately after the accident, including the presence of any witnesses and details of any injury or damage.
+- 6.1 Pupils will tell their teacher or nearest staff member, or fellow pupils, when they are not feeling well or have been injured.
+They will let a member of staff know if another pupil has been hurt or is feeling unwell. - 6.2 All accidents are recorded immediately after the accident, including the presence of any witnesses and details of any injury or damage.
 Records are stored confidentially in Medical Tracker (Accident reporting software tool).
-The recording of an accident is carried out in confidence at all times by the person administering first aid.

-Any treatment of first aid is recorded by the person who administered first aid.
+The recording of an accident is carried out in confidence at all times by the person administering first aid. - 6.3 Any treatment of first aid is recorded by the person who administered first aid.
 We will record the date, time and place with the name of the class, of the injured or ill person.
-Details of the injury or what first aid was administered, along with what happened afterwards is always recorded.

-The First Aid Co-ordinator is responsible for the maintenance of accurate and appropriate accident records, including the evaluation of accidents, and regular reporting to the H&S committee for monitoring purposes.

-We adopt the definition of Ofsted with regard to serious injuries as follows:-

-- broken bones or a fracture - loss of consciousness - pain that is not relieved by simple pain killers; - acute confused state; - persistent, severe chest pain or breathing difficulties; - amputation; - dislocation of any major joint including the shoulder, hip, knee, elbow or spine; - loss of sight (temporary or permanent); - chemical or hot metal burn to the eye or any penetrating injury to the eye; - injury resulting from an electric shock or electrical burn leading to unconsciousness, or requiring resuscitation or admittance to hospital for more than 24 hours; - any other injury leading to hypothermia, heat-induced illness or unconsciousness; or requiring resuscitation; or requiring admittance to hospital for more than 24 hours; - unconsciousness caused by asphyxia or exposure to harmful substance or biological agent; - medical treatment, or loss of consciousness arising from absorption of any substance by inhalation, ingestion or through the skin; and - medical treatment where there is reason to believe that this resulted from exposure to a biological agent, or its toxins, or infected material.
+Details of the injury or what first aid was administered, along with what happened afterwards is always recorded. - 6.4 The First Aid Co-ordinator is responsible for the maintenance of accurate and appropriate accident records, including the evaluation of accidents, and regular reporting to the H&S committee for monitoring purposes. - 6.5 We adopt the definition of Ofsted with regard to serious injuries as follows:- - broken bones or a fracture - loss of consciousness - pain that is not relieved by simple pain killers; - acute confused state; - persistent, severe chest pain or breathing difficulties; - amputation; - dislocation of any major joint including the shoulder, hip, knee, elbow or spine; - loss of sight (temporary or permanent); - chemical or hot metal burn to the eye or any penetrating injury to the eye; - injury resulting from an electric shock or electrical burn leading to unconsciousness, or requiring resuscitation or admittance to hospital for more than 24 hours; - any other injury leading to hypothermia, heat-induced illness or unconsciousness; or requiring resuscitation; or requiring admittance to hospital for more than 24 hours; - unconsciousness caused by asphyxia or exposure to harmful substance or biological agent; - medical treatment, or loss of consciousness arising from absorption of any substance by inhalation, ingestion or through the skin; and

+- medical treatment where there is reason to believe that this resulted from exposure to a biological agent, or its toxins, or infected material.

-We adopt the definition from Ofsted for minor injuries, of which we always keep a record, as follows:
+- 6.6 We adopt the definition from Ofsted for minor injuries, of which we always keep a record, as follows:

 - sprains, strains and bruising;

 - cuts and grazes;

 - wound infections;

 - minor burns and scalds;

 - minor head injuries;

 - insect and animal bites;

 - minor eye injuries; and

 - minor injuries to the back, shoulder and chest.

-Recording Incidents and Near misses
+7 Recording Incidents and Near Misses

-We record any near misses which are an event such as occurrences where not one has actually been harmed and no first aid was administered, but have the potential to cause injury or ill health.
-We record any incidents that occur on the premises and these may include a break in, burglary, theft of personal or school's property; intruder having unauthorised access to the premises, fire, flood, gas leak, electrical issues...
+7.1 We record any near misses which are an event such as occurrences where not one has actually been harmed and no first aid was administered, but have the potential to cause injury or ill health.
+We record any incidents that occur on the premises and these may include a break in, burglary, theft of personal or school's property; intruder having unauthorised access to the premises, fire, flood, gas leak, electrical issues.